Marine Plants / Algae

 Some of these algae live in the caves, too.
 Under normal light conditions, they will grow on walls or in pools as far into a cave as the sunlight penetrates (the twilight zone).
-In caves with artificial light sources of suitable wavelengths, such as Carlsbad Cavern, algae will grow in the dark zones near the lights.
+In caves with artificial light sources of suitable wavelengths, such as Carlsbad Cavern, algae will grow in the dark zones near the artificial lights.
 These algae are considered pest plants, and are kept under control by park staff.

 Among the algae that live on the soil is a blue-green alga in the genus Nostoc.
 This plant, from a very ancient group that was among the first plants on earth, survives the dry periods as spores.
 After a rain, the algal cells hydrate, begin their biological functions, and begin to photosynthesize.
 They also make a gelatinous sheath that connects many cells together to form visible ribbons or balls of living algae.
 After the area dries out again, the Nostoc ribbons and balls dry up and look like black potato chip pieces.